 While the opportunity to teach abroad may seem like a dream come true for many ESL teachers, that’s not the end of the story.
-Although some teaching programs leave no wiggle room for negotiations, in other circumstances, you may be able to leverage your credentials (#TEFL) and experience to receive an even better offer.
+Although some teaching programs leave no wiggle room for negotiations, in other circumstances, you may be able to leverage your credentials (#TEFL) and experience to receive an even better offer—negotiating your teacher salary abroad is just the beginning.
 Don't make the mistake of many ESL teachers in the past and fail to realize that you don’t necessarily have to take the first offer on the table.

 Yes, you can can negotiate your teaching overseas salary and other benefits.
 Here's how.

 Things to do before your teaching overseas salary negotiation